 The revision graph used to show changes in a Mercurial (and possibly Git) repository is not clear.
 When multiple commits are done in parallel and merged point of merge is displayed weird.

 In the screenshot below two change sets have been merged in revision 25.
 25 has 24 and 20 as parents.
 It seems like the two change sets have been merged in revision 24.

 In the screenshot below you can see that revision 25 indeed has 24 and 20 as parents.

-#1 Updated by Siebe Joris Jochems about 7 years ago
+#1 Updated by Siebe Joris Jochems over 7 years ago

 Forgot to attach info: